garethjones294/MS-4004/Instructions/Labs/Mod07-3-draft-meeting-reply.md

+---
+lab:
+    title: 'Draft a meeting reply using Microsoft 365 Copilot in Outlook'
+    module: 'Module 7 - Draft a meeting reply using Microsoft 365 Copilot in Outlook'
+---

 # Draft a meeting reply using Microsoft 365 Copilot in Outlook
 ---
 Operations Managers conduct much of their daily work in Outlook.
 For example, Operations Managers use Outlook to help: